 I was informed of how even this creature [the yak] suffered la du–altitude sickness–above sixty-three hundred meters, and how the more independently inclined beasts left their herd and simply disappeared into the mountains, to live out their grazing days.
 Known as drong or brong, the wild yaks are not threatened by anything in the wild, and meeting one alone might be considered both auspicious and a death knell, as these huge creatures would stomp or gore you in a flash if perturbed.

 –Jeff Fuchs, ‘Litang to Yong Zhr: Dorje,’ The Ancient Tea Horse Road

-Yaks and pack animals aside, the muleteers avoided certain words in everyday language considered inauspicious or inappropriate because they mentioned realities that could seriously undermine the journey.
+Yaks and pack animals aside, the muleteers avoided certain words in everyday language considered unlucky or inappropriate because they mentioned realities that could seriously undermine the journey.
 Many were fear-related taboos.
 Muleteers avoided using the word for ‘chopsticks’ (筷子) because it sounded like a word they used for ‘tiger’ in their own jargon which literally translates as ‘big fast’ (大快).
 Dreading unforeseen delays due to weather, illness or being attacked or robbed by bandits, the muleteers avoided the word ‘eating bowl’ because it was a homonym for ‘late’ and instead called it a ‘lotus.’
 The word for ‘ghost’ became ‘black shadow,’ ‘wolf’ became ‘mountain soldier,’ and ‘tiger,’ ‘high eagle.’

 Some of these euphemisms may have circulated among all muleteers and porters across vast geographic distances with all their diverse linguistic regional differences, but others may have been confined to a particular cultural group such as the Yi or Naxi.